 $15 fee can be paid through the Donate link at on our Contact page.
 Or pay by check at Jacar Press 6617 Deerview Trail, Durham, NC 27712.

-Series editor Jaki Shelton Green, a North Carolina Literary Hall of Fame inductee, is the recipient of many awards including the North Carolina Award for Literature, Sam Ragan Award for contributions to the Fine Arts of North Carolina, and the first NC Piedmont Laureate (2007).
+Series editor Jaki Shelton Green, a North Carolina Literary Hall of Fame inductee, is the 2019 North Carolina Poet Laureate.
+She is the first African-American to hold this position.
+Her many awards include the North Carolina Award for Literature, Sam Ragan Award for contributions to the Fine Arts of North Carolina, and the first NC Piedmont Laureate (2007).
 She is the author of numerous books of poetry, most recently Feeding the Light (Jacar Press).

 Yes, We Be

 Yes, We Be is an integrated-design poetry book that connects with the Black Arts Movement, Harlem Renaissance and Afro-Futurism.
 Proceeds will benefit Black Lives Matter, SistaWRITE, and COR AME community programs.

 “Patrick Howell’s Yes We Be is affirmation and confirmation of the resilience of Black people and Black poetry.
 Reminiscent of Amiri Baraka’s A Black Value System, as well as Haki Madhubuti’s Book of Life and Rise Vision Comin—Black Arts meditations laying down a foundation for being.”

 “In the tradition of Langston Hughes and Walt Whitman, Howell writes a truly American poetry in the language of the streets, office cubes, living rooms, bars—the everyday landscape of humanity.
 In poems at once ecstatic and reflective, Howell celebrates his heritage while unblinkingly portraying the African American experience.
 A modern day hymnal for, of, and by the people, his music will reverberate long after the last page has been turned.”